 (b) Please contact us using the details set out on the last page of these General Terms.
 We’ll also publish our current contact details on our website.

-25 Except to the extent that you have a right of set off granted by law which cannot be excluded (for example, where a court order permits or where you have established that a payment is not due and payable), all amounts payable to us must be paid by you in full without set off, counterclaim or deduction.
+24 Except to the extent that you have a right of set off granted by law which cannot be excluded (for example, where a court order permits or where you have established that a payment is not due and payable), all amounts payable to us must be paid by you in full without set off, counterclaim or deduction.

-27.1 Subject to the section ‘How we may exercise our rights and discretions’, if this contract says that an amount will be debited to a nominated account, and there are insufficient cleared funds in that account to cover that amount, we may, at our discretion, overdraw your nominated account.
+26.1 Subject to the section ‘How we may exercise our rights and discretions’, if this contract says that an amount will be debited to a nominated account, and there are insufficient cleared funds in that account to cover that amount, we may, at our discretion, overdraw your nominated account.
 You should refer to the terms and conditions of your nominated account for information on overdrawn amounts.

 (a) this contract does not say which account of yours an amount payable by you will be debited to; or

-28.2 Any court cases involving this contract can be held in courts of any State or Territory of Australia with jurisdiction.
+27.2 Any court cases involving this contract can be held in courts of any State or Territory of Australia with jurisdiction.
 We’ll give any legal protections available to you in the State or Territory in which you live.

 acceptance date means the date you accept the offer of credit from us as determined by the secton 'first-steps'.